A local's guide to getting around San Francisco: tips on using San Francisco's public transportation system without excess stress!

 The two ride-sharing companies in San Francisco are Lyft and Uber.
 The pricing and services are pretty similar between the two.
 Download their apps to check prices and find cars.

-San Francisco has three tour companies that do the Hop On Hop Off double decker bus tours.
+San Francisco has two tour companies that do the Hop On Hop Off, double-decker bus tours.

 With a 1, 2 or 3-day pass, you can get around to most of the major tour attractions and activities in the city, along with a guided tour of city.